 After earning her law degree from Stanford in 1952 and serving two terms in the Arizona state senate, Sandra Day O’Connor worked her way through the legal system as an attorney and ultimately a judge.
 Two years after winning the election to the Arizona Court of Appeals, President Reagan appointed her to the United States Supreme Court in 1981, making her the first woman justice to serve on the Supreme Court in its 191-year history.
 She served for twenty-four years, during which she established herself as one of the most influential voices on the Court until her retirement in 2006.

 In 1993, Janet Reno became the first female Attorney General of the United States.
 She went on to serve for both terms of Bill Clinton’s presidency, making her the longest-serving Attorney General in U.S. history.
 Reno’s tenure was not without controversy; she took full responsibility for the 1993 botched raid of the Branch Davidian complex in Waco, Texas.

-These comprise just the tip of the iceberg of the countless women whose contributions to the field of law were invaluable.
+These comprise just the tip of the iceberg of the countless female lawyers whose contributions to the field of law were invaluable.
 While history has done them the disservice of forgetting too many of these sacrifices, the spirit of these gifts is kept alive by the women who choose to pursue the legal profession every day.
 The road has been tremendously difficult and excessively long.
-However, the spirit, resilience, and brilliance of these determined legal giants have shown countless young women that it is one they are entirely capable of traveling along.
+However, the spirit, resilience, and brilliance of these determined female lawyers have shown countless young women that it is one they are entirely capable of traveling along.